nclarius/task-manager-modified/README.md

 - dim labels of inactive tasks for better contrast with the active task
 - and possibly some other small cosmetic changes I forgot to list.

-You can diff my fork against the main branch and cherry-pick your own combination with the changes you’d like to have.
+You can diff my fork against the [main branch](https://github.com/KDE/plasma-desktop/tree/master/applets/taskmanager) and cherry-pick your own combination with the changes you’d like to have.

 ![screenshot](screenshot.png)

 ## Installation

+### Applet

 1. Download: GitHub repo > green top right button *Code* > *Download ZIP* > unpack and extract the `task-manager-modified` folder